Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Minimum Wage, Overtime, and Recordkeeping

-The minimum wage in Maine for 2023 is $13.80 per hour.
+The minimum wage in Maine is $14.15 per hour.
 Each January 1, the minimum hourly wage then in effect must be increased by the increase, if any, in the cost of living.
 Me.
 Rev. Stat. tit.
 26, § 664.
-Proposed legislation, introduced in April 2023, would eliminate this yearly adjustment.

-An employer may not require an employee to work more than 40 hours in any one week unless one and one-half times the regular hourly rate is paid for all hours actually worked in excess of 40 hours that week.
+An employer may not require an employee to work more than 40 hours in any one week unless the employer pays the employee one and one-half times the employee's regular hourly rate for all hours actually worked in excess of 40 hours that week.
 Me.
 Rev. Stat. tit.
 26 § 664.
 An employer may not require an employee to work more than 80 hours of overtime in any consecutive two-week period.
 Me.
 Rev. Stat. tit.
 26 § 603.
 The foregoing limitation does not apply to emergency care workers, essential services providers, and other such employees.

 Right-to-Work Laws